-Ghost stories get passed down through generations and shared in many ways such as at campfires, during sleepovers, at Halloween events, and more.
-Ghost stories are more prominent in historic areas such as Ybor City, Seminole Heights, West Tampa, Davis Islands and Hyde Park as there is more history.
+Ghost stories get passed down through generations and are shared in many ways such as at campfires, during sleepovers, at Halloween events, and more.
+Ghost stories are more prominent in historic areas such as Ybor City, Seminole Heights, West Tampa, Davis Islands, and Hyde Park as there is more history.
 During spooky holidays such as Halloween and even days like Friday the 13th, ghost stories seem to be more exciting.
 With Halloween Tampa approaching locals will share Tampa ghost stories and some will bravely seek the thrill of meeting these ghosts in person.

 Tampa Theatre Ghost Sightings photo courtesy Tampa Theatre